Bachelor of Science

 This course is the study of stresses and insuring for a given geometry and loading case that stresses are maintained below an acceptable level.
 Stresses discussed include bending stress, shear stress, axial stress, and combined stressed to include Mohr's circle.
 Design of both beams and columns will be discussed.
 There is some mention of composite materials and stress concentrations.

-This courses provides a basis in conservation principles applied to fluid systems, fluid statics, dimensional analysis, viscous flow, open channel flow, and an understanding of turbomachinery.
-One aspect of the course is the use of Excel to solve several nonlinear problems that arise in the study of fluid mechanics.
+This course provides a basis in conservation principles applied to fluid systems, fluid statistics, dimensional analysis, viscous flow, open channel flow, and an understanding of turbomachinery.
+One aspect of the course is the use of Excel to solve several nonlinear problems that arise in the study of fluids.

 Fundamentals of biochemical processes and molecular biology.
 DNA replication, transcription, translation, recombination technologies, and genetic engineering; design of bioreactors, transport processes and separation of biological materials, and application of enzymes.